Dormant Hydrangeas: What You Need To Know

 Here are 5 images of dormant hydrangeas from Pinterest:

-• Dormant hydrangea in a pot.
+- Dormant hydrangea in a pot.
 The hydrangea is bare of leaves, but the woody stems are still green.
 The pot is covered in a layer of mulch to protect the roots from the cold.
-Image of Dormant hydrangea in a pot

-• Dormant hydrangea in the ground.
+- Dormant hydrangea in the ground.
 The hydrangea is surrounded by brown leaves and other debris.
 The branches are bare, but the buds are starting to form for the following spring.
-Image of Dormant hydrangea in the ground

-• Dormant hydrangea in a garden.
+- Dormant hydrangea in a garden.
 The hydrangea is surrounded by other dormant plants.
 The flowers have all fallen off, but the leaves are still attached to the branches.
-Image of Dormant hydrangea in a garden

-• Dormant hydrangea against a fence.
+- Dormant hydrangea against a fence.
 The hydrangea is covered in a layer of snow.
 The branches are bare, but the buds are starting to form for the following spring.
-Image of Dormant hydrangea against a fence

-• Dormant hydrangea in a vase.
+- Dormant hydrangea in a vase.
 The hydrangea is arranged in a vase with other dried flowers.
 The petals are a light pink color.
-Image of Dormant hydrangea in a vase

 Post a Comment for "Dormant Hydrangeas: What You Need To Know"